romgrk/neovim-ideas/readme.md

 **TODO**

+## Task runner

+Current task running plugins usually suffer from a lack of visual interface.

+## Ctags

+Haven't found a decent ctags plugin yet.
+Requirements:
+ - It works
+ - Can be customized by project (file patterns to match/ or exclude)

 ## Fuzzy finder (for files & other)

 Current options:
  - CtrlP
  - fzf.vim
+ - Denite

 CtrlP has a nice feeling but is slow when searching large directories. fzf.vim is fast with large directories but it has to start a process in a terminal, so there is an unavoidable delay.
-Both plugins have the issue that they mess the window layout, which doesn't feel nice.
+Both plugins have the issue that they mess the window layout, which doesn't feel nice (screen flickers).
-They are also constrained by the window layout constraints.

 Ideal solution:
  - Opens instantly
  - Supports asynchronous searching (e.g. for files), doesn't freeze like CtrlP
  - Exposes a consistent and feature-rich interface to be usable by any plugin.
+ - Smart matching algorithm.
+Default one should be made for filename matching (fzy algorithm seems decent)

+Other use-cases: jump to symbols

 ## Code exploration widgets (quick hover, peek definition, open documentation, etc)

-**TODO**
+Quick hover: should be provided by the editor to any plugin that can handle it.

 ## Other widgets (file explorer, color picker, etc)